colinhoernig/ckh.io/content/blog/looking-forward.md

 ---
 date: 2015-12-27T22:20:44-06:00
-draft: false
 title: Looking Forward
+tags: ["welcome"]
 ---

 You may consider this page a scratchpad for thoughts and ideas.
-Just as well, it acts as a platform for sharing knowledge on a variety of subjects in the realm of technology.
+Just as well, it acts as a platform for sharing stories, information, and knowledge on a variety of subjects in the realm of technology, photography, outdoor lifestyle, and much more.

 It is the nearing the New Year, and I am _looking forward_ to see what 2016 holds.
 2015 has been an incredible year.
 Notably: